 At Xtreme ATV, our safety training courses are led by a Chief Instructor who has been certified by the Canada Safety Council.
 He is extremely knowledgeable, has many years of riding experience and has trained close to 1000 students.
-His personal mission, is to educate drivers regarding the safe and environmentally responsible use, of off highway vehciles.
+His personal mission is to educate drivers regarding the safe and environmentally responsible use, of off highway vehciles.

 Mobile training is also available in Alberta, British Columbia, Saskatchewan and other Canadian provinces.

-Xtreme ATV is the only full service OHV driver training company in Calgary.
+Xtreme ATV is a full service OHV driver training company in Calgary.
 A full fleet of ATVs, UTVs, Argos and Snowmobiles are available for student use.
 All of our machines are well maintained, fully automatic units.
 For your protection, we also offer DOT approved full face helmets with removable liners, which are washed after each use.

 If you are new to the world of all terrain vehicle driving you may be wondering what the difference between the various machines is.

 All terrain vehicles: ATVs have 4 wheels and handle bar steering.
 They are also referred to as “Quads”.

 Utility Vehicles: UTVs offer side by side seating, a steering wheel and seat belts.